Storm Athina: Greece

 After the Hellenic National Meteorological Service named the storm Athina, heavy rain and strong gusts were predicted across the country, particularly in the south and the Ionian Islands, beginning on October 6.
 The weather service issued weather warnings for the areas that may be affected.
 As a preparation, several ships along Greece's Zakynthos and Kefalonia ports were tied into safety while all primary and secondary schools in Corfu and Paxos were closed ahead of time.
 Many ship operations were also affected by the storm and citizens along the storm's course received 112 text warnings to prepare for Athina.

 Corfu and Paxos were the first regions in Greece to be hit by the storm's heavy rains and severe gusts.
 There was some minor street flooding in the former, but no damage reports were reported on any of the two islands.
 Both Zagora and Pelion experienced approximately 700 mm of rain, which is more than twice the quantity of rain that fell in Athens.
 Four flights were diverted into the capital or to other public airports throughout the country.
 The reduced visibility caused by Athina was blamed by the management of Corfu International Airport.
 The storm's rainfall also spawned several landslides that disrupted traffic along the areas of Pyli and Kalabaka while its winds downed trees that damaged cars in Thessaloniki.
 Including the area, three more places were raided by fire marshall authorities over calls for help to remove obstructing trees and other objects strewn on public roads.
 Euboea (also known as Evia) had significant damage to its roads, as well as flash floods that briefly halted transportation.
 A beach in Mantoudi-Limni-Agia Anna, a municipality in central Greece, was destroyed by floods, while fields were flooded.
-Due of Athena's impact, its mayor advised residents to avoid unnecessary travel.
+Due to Athena's impact, its mayor advised residents to avoid unnecessary travel.
 Hailstorms were also reported along the Nileos and Strofilia communities.
 Northern Evia, Magnesia Prefecture, and western Peloponnese were the hardest hit by the storm, with the floods alone causing significant damage.
 Authorities in the villages of Achladi, Kotsikia, and Agia Anna tried to rescue stranded residents from their already-flooded homes, but no casualties were reported.
 The system also caused minor flooding in Athens, as the rains broke a section of a mountain in Makrirrachi.
 The fire department received over 157 calls for assistance, most of which were for tree or water pump destruction.

 Following the storm, a €20 million ($23.209 million, 2021 USD) emergency grant was announced for northern Evia's rehabilitation.
 Following the disaster in the municipality, the badly impacted residents of Mantoudi-Limni-Agia Anna also requested governmental assistance.
 Due to the extensive devastation left by Athina, Agia inLarissa were also placed under a request for the area to be declared a state of emergency.